 The cribriform plate is a sieve-like structure between the anterior cranial fossa and the nasal cavity.
 It is a part of ethmoid bone and supports the olfactory bulb, which lies in the olfactory fossa.
 It is perforated by foramina for the passage of the olfactory nerves and the anterior ethmoidal...

-The cricoid cartilage is a ring shaped structure that sits just below the thyroid cartilage.
+The cricoid cartilage is a ring-shaped structure that sits just below the thyroid cartilage, at the level of the C6 vertebrae.
 It is the only complete cartilaginous ring of the whole airway.

 The crista galli is a thick, midline, smooth triangular process arising from the superior surface of the ethmoid bone, projecting into the anterior cranial fossa.
 It separates the olfactory bulbs, which lie either side of it in the olfactory fossae of the cribriform plate.
 It serves as an anteri...